-How Kenyans are using tech to stop election fraud and violence
+Kenyans use tech to stop election fraud

 Mzalendo, Kenya's leading parliamentary watchdog, is partnering with youth digital platform Livity Africa to increase participation among young people and to amplify their voices.

-As Jessica Musila, Mzalendo's Executive Director explains, "This initiative enables youth to create content about the issues affecting them and share it with their peers on social media platforms they're familiar with."
+As Jessica Musila, Mzalendo's executive director explains, "This initiative enables youth to create content about the issues affecting them and share it with their peers on social-media platforms they're familiar with."

-Democracy works best with an informed citizenry and Mzalendo helps to foster this by making the biographical information of all candidates accessible. while mySociety's EveryPolitician platform powers such efforts globally by providing data about every national legislature in the world.
+Democracy works best with an informed citizenry and Mzalendo helps to foster this by making the biographical information of all candidates accessible, while mySociety's EveryPolitician platform powers such efforts globally by providing data about every national legislature in the world.

 Kenya is undergoing sweeping changes to its political structure with a complex devolution process.

-This has has made scrutinizing expenditure and performance an increasingly difficult task but platforms such as CountyTrak is helping citizens to monitor performance data across the countries 47 counties, while another, Uwajibikaji-pamoja (accountability together in Swahili) enables them to file complaints relating to service delivery to keep government in check.
+This has has made scrutinizing expenditure and performance increasingly difficult but platforms such as CountyTrak is helping citizens to monitor performance data across the country's 47 counties, while another, Uwajibikaji-pamoja ("accountability together" in Swahili) enables them to file complaints relating to service delivery to keep government in check.

 Technology will never be a panacea to all social challenges.
-Tribalism and government's tight clampdown on civil society needs to be overcome and voter bribery remains problematic and hard to trace.
+Tribalism and government's tight clampdown on civil society need to be overcome and voter bribery remains problematic and hard to trace.

 Nonetheless, the rest of the world can look to Kenya to learn how technology can help to foster more active, informed citizens and accountable institutions and to support more credible elections globally.